piyushkandoriya/RISC-V-based-MYTH/README.md

 Now here, Adress of "main" is 100b0 and other instructions were given below ara at 100b4,100b8 etc. so here also memory is byte addressable (4 byte for 1 instruction. so instruction is 32bit instruction).
 Total 26 instruction came out of "Ofast" compiler.

 ### Spike Simulation and Debug
-what we get at output by using compiler gcc, same thing we will get by using this "riscv-unknown-elf-gcc -Ofast -mabi=lp64 -march=rv64i -o Sum1toN.o Sum1toN.c" compiler
+what we get at output by using compiler gcc, same thing we will get by using this "riscv-unknown-elf-gcc -Ofast -mabi=lp64 -march=rv64i -o Sum1toN.o Sum1toN.c" compiler.
-For that command is "spike pk Sum1toN.o".
+For seeing output here, command is "spike pk Sum1toN.o".

 <img width="960" alt="image" src="https://github.com/piyushkandoriya/RISC-V-based-MYTH/assets/123488595/f718810e-18dc-4267-bac4-b8646e69d530">